President Obama offers disaster aid to New Jersey

 | LITTLE FALLS, New Jersey

-LITTLE FALLS, New Jersey New Jersey residents struggled with flooded homes, blocked roads and power outages on Wednesday as rivers and creeks overflowed in the aftermath of Hurricane Irene.
+LITTLE FALLS, New Jersey New Jersey residents struggled with flooded homes, blocked roads and power outages on Wednesday as rivers and creeks overflowed following Hurricane Irene, and some areas were declared disaster zones.

-President Barack Obama signed a disaster declaration for five counties of New Jersey, making residents eligible for federal assistance.
+President Barack Obama signed a disaster declaration for five counties in the state, making residents of those storm-battered areas eligible for federal assistance.

-Obama plans to visit Paterson, one of the hardest hit cities, on Sunday, the White House said, and U.S. Department of Homeland Security Secretary Janet Napolitano and Federal Emergency Management Administrator Craig Fugate toured areas heavily damaged by Passaic River flooding on Wednesday.
+Obama plans to visit Paterson, one of the hardest hit cities, on Sunday, the White House said.
+U.S. Department of Homeland Security Secretary Janet Napolitano and Federal Emergency Management Administrator Craig Fugate toured areas heavily damaged by Passaic River flooding on Wednesday.

 In Little Falls, about 20 miles west of New York City, the flooded streets were eerily quiet after many residents fled.